IRA’s are virtual baby.

 So of course, you want to know if you can buy Bitcoin from an IRA.

 FIRST, yes, your IRA can own Bitcoin, Ethereum and Litecoin.
-In fact, your IRA can own anything other than life insurance, S-Corp stock and collectibles.
+In fact, your IRA can own anything other than life insurance, S-Corp stock, and collectibles.
 If you want to buy cryptocurrencies to dominate the virtual market when you upload your consciousness to a machine in the transhuman future, you can start building your virtual empire today.
 But of course, there are some things you should know first.

 The IRS has stated that virtual currency is property.
 The sale of property is treated as a capital gain, so buying and selling crypto for investment purposes will not trigger a UBIT or any of the other adverse tax consequences that can occasionally arise in an IRA.